Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02i_BWAAssignment.md

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back) *Edit*
 Click this button to close the *Edit* view and return to the *Accounting report lines* view.

 - *Line number*
 Enter a different line number or use the arrows to increase or decrease the line number.
-If a line number entered is already in use, an error message is displayed.
+If the line number entered is already in use, an error message is displayed.

 - *Output*
 Click the drop-down list to select the desired output for the current line.
 The following options are available:

   - **No**
   Select this option to exclude the content in the current line from the output file.
   - **Yes**
   Select this option to include the content in the current line in the output file.
   - **Space**
   Select this option to include an blank line in the output file.
   - **New page**
   Select this option to start a new page from the current line in the output file.